silky/silky/README.md

 - 📫 How to reach me: noonsilk+-github@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I [love books](https://betweenbooks.com.au/).
-- 👯 I’m looking to collaborate on: quantum computing/creative programming projects.
+- 👯 I’m looking to collaborate on: climate change projects/quantum computing/creative programming projects.

 <!--
 **silky/silky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.